freeCodeCamp/guide/src/pages/cplusplus/auto/index.md

 ```

 Once the compiler determines the type on the right side of the `=` it replaces `auto` with that type.

+Auto is Compiler time, meaning the time it takes for the program to figure out what to replace auto with, happens during compile.
+Once the program is compiled, the two examples for with/without auto would look the same to the computer.
+This means that using auto takes longer to compile, but has the same runtime.